comp129/comp55/docs/labs/4-ACM.md

   code that will be in most graphical programs, you should not need to modify the mains for the graphical programs that you create.

-     ### Please don't spend too much time thinking about or copying Line 20 for your future code.
+### Please don't spend too much time thinking about or copying Line 20 for your future code

   > This small function tells java how to start your program.
   If you notice,
   it just creates a ```new ACMLab```
   (which it does not even save into a variable! :disappointed:).